csothen/go-gen/readme.md

 <img src="docs/assets/go-gen%20logo.png" alt="go-gen logo" align="right" width="150px"/>

-go-gen is a CLI (Command Line Interface) tool for code generation of web applications.
+**go-gen** is a **[CLI](https://en.wikipedia.org/wiki/Command-line_interface)** tool for code generation of web applications.
 It generates code based on the user's needs that can be passed as input in the form of a file to the command.

 The objective of **go-gen** is to reduce development time of template code, while allowing **readability**, **scalability** and **testability**.